-Spring is officially here and now is the time to prepare your herd for the transition to grazing.
+Spring may seem a long way off, but it's important to ensure you allow enough time to prepare your herd for the transition to grazing.
 Howard Straub III, dairy manager with the W.K.
 Kellogg Biological Station, Pasture Dairy Center at Michigan State University (MSU), offers these tips to help your herd adapt to the new diet.

 - Check all your fences for needed maintenance.
 If you have water tanks and connections, remember to check them as well.
 Grade lanes if needed.
 Grease gates and your Lely Grazeway where applicable.
 Having all this done before the transition will lead to fewer problems once the herd starts grazing.

 - Do as much herd health as possible before starting the transition.
 Catch up on your vaccinations and have the hoof trimmer come in to fix any mobility issues.
 We are going to be asking these cows to get their own meal; the least we can do is make sure they are not in pain while doing it.

 - Start your transition as early as the pasture will allow.
 It is important to get a start building the feed “wedge,” a key tool for managing feed on a pasture based dairy farm, representing the quality and quantity of forage dry matter available both now and during grazing.The first pastures that are used may not be fully flush and ideal, but the cows will not be in them long, either.
 We call this flash grazing.